-Vaccines are widely recognized as an effective primary prevention strategy against infectious diseases.49 However, no vaccine exists to prevent syphilis, gonorrhea, or chlamydia.
-Significant barriers to STI vaccine development remain.50 Concerns about the ability to achieve reasonable returns on the investment required to bring a vaccine to market have slowed STI vaccine development.
-The potential for lower than anticipated consumer demand and uptake, an ongoing challenge for the HPV vaccine, further undermines STI vaccine development efforts.
+Vaccines are widely recognized as an effective primary prevention strategy against infectious diseases.
+However, no vaccine exists to prevent syphilis, gonorrhea, or chlamydia.
+Significant barriers to STI vaccine development exist.
+Concerns about the ability to achieve reasonable returns on the investment required to bring a vaccine to market have slowed STI vaccine development.
+The potential for lower than anticipated consumer demand and uptake, an ongoing challenge for the HPV vaccine, further undermines development efforts.
 Innovation in vaccine development, care delivery models for providing vaccinations, and communication are critical to advancing STI vaccines and ultimately STI prevention.